Contents

 2. Received but not invoiced – this report is very helpful from an accounting accruals perspective.

-3. Invoiced but not received – Similar to the above report, this report helps the accounting team in calculating the accruals for expenses.
-Generally, if a receipt is not available, the invoice is not posted and hence the need for accrual.
+3. Invoiced but not received – Similar to the above report, this report helps the accounting team calculate expense accruals.
+Generally, the invoice is not posted if a receipt is unavailable, hence the need for accrual.

-One of the important factors in selecting a purchase order system is to understand the need for ongoing maintenance.
+One of the important factors in selecting a purchase order system is understanding the need for ongoing maintenance.

-A cloud-based solution is easy to manage because it is managed and supported by the vendor.
+A cloud-based solution is easy to manage because the vendor manages and supports it.

 1. How easy is the system for both end-users and administrators?
-Can users complete a standard requisition or purchase order without the need for a help manual?
+Can users complete a standard requisition or purchase order without needing a help manual?

-2. Can you make the configuration changes on your own without raising a support ticket?
+2. Can you make the configuration changes independently without raising a support ticket?

 3. If you have to raise a support ticket, how responsive is the support team?